Casey

 Residential development activity is lower than average in Casey according to AreaSearch's national comparison of local real estate markets

-Casey has seen approximately 17 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Around 86 homes were approved between financial years FY-21 and FY-25, with none approved so far in FY-26.
-Each dwelling built resulted in an average of 2.9 new residents per year over the past five financial years.
+Casey has received approximately 17 dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 86 homes were approved, with no approvals recorded so far in FY-26.
+Each dwelling built over this period has resulted in an average of 2.9 new residents per year.

 Frequently Asked Questions - Development